ffund/intro-ml-tss21/slides/1-explore-data.md

 ::: notes

 In machine learning, we train models on a training set of data, then evaluate their performance on a set of data that was not used in training.
+"Data leakage" can occur when

-Sometimes, information from the training set can "leak" into the evaluation - this is called data leakage.
+* information "leaks" between the held-out test set and the training set

-Or, information from the target variable (which should not be available during inference) leaks into the feature data.
+* or, information from the target variable (that should not/will not be available when making a prediction) leaks into the feature data

-Or, the model learns a "pattern" that will not be present during the "real" task.
+* or any scenario where the model may learn a "pattern" that will not be present during the "real" task.

-Data leakage: the model uses something (a feature, a pattern in the data, actual data points) that will not be available during "real" inference task.
+Data leakage: the model uses something (a feature, a pattern in the data, actual data points) that will not be available during "real" prediction task.

 :::

 ### Some types of data leakage

-* Learning from a feature that is a proxy for target variable, but that doesn't generalize
+* Learning from a feature that is a proxy for target variable, but that won't be available
 * Learning from adjacent temporal data
 * Learning from duplicate data
 * Learning from features that are not available at prediction time (e.g. data from the future)